ankitects/anki-manual/src/deck-options.md

 and find parameters that best fit your review history.
 To do this, the optimizer requires several reviews to fine-tune the parameters.

-If you have less than 1,000 reviews, you can use the default parameters that are already entered into the "FSRS parameters" field.
-Even with the default parameters, FSRS should work well for most users.

-Once you've done 1000+ reviews in Anki, you can use the `Optimize` button to analyze your review history, and automatically generate parameters that are optimal for your memory and the content you're studying.
+You can use the `Optimize` button to analyze your review history, and automatically generate parameters that are optimal for your memory and the content you're studying.
 Parameters are preset-specific, so if you have decks that vary wildly in difficulty, it is recommended to assign them separate presets, as the parameters for easy decks and hard decks will be different.
 There is no need to optimize your parameters frequently - once every few months is sufficient.

 By default, parameters will be calculated from the review history of all decks using the current preset.
 You can optionally adjust the search